Cherry, Cherry Good!

 A couple of quick comments on the ingredients: Imperial Margarine was my Nana’s preferred brand of margarine.
 She would use no other.
 We used to make the trumpet sound when she would get the box out of the refrigerator.
 (Ok, so you need to be of a certain age to remember the Imperial Margarine commercials!)

 Cinnamon – I tried a new (to me) cinnamon from Penzeys Spices.
-Their blend is made from Chinese, Vietnamese, Korintje and Ceylon cinnamons.
-This is really good cinnamon.
+They make their blend from Chinese, Vietnamese, Korintje and Ceylon cinnamons.
+This cinnamon is really good.
 It smells divine and is great straight out of the bottle.
 The cinnamon I usually use is not as sweet and needs sugar when using on an apple or toast.

 [BTW … if you don’t care for Rice Krispies, a Graham Cracker crust works perfectly with this recipe too.]